consulo/consulo-dev.github.io/docs/basics/architectural_overview/general_threading_rules.md

 ## Read/Write Lock

-In general, code-related data structures in the *IntelliJ Platform* are covered by a single reader/writer lock.
+In general, code-related data structures in the *Consulo* are covered by a single reader/writer lock.

 You must not access the model outside a read or write action for the following subsystems:
 - [Program Structure Interface](/basics/architectural_overview/psi.md) (PSI)